sverweij/dependency-cruiser/doc/faq.md

   dependency (**recommended!**), install the necessary transpilers there.
 - if you're running dependency-cruiser as a global install, install the necessary transpilers globally as well.
-- if you're running dependency-crusier with npx you can pass the necessary compiler(s) with the `-p` option.
+- if you're running dependency-cruiser with npx you can pass the necessary compiler(s) with the `-p` option.
 E.g. to get a list of all incoming and outgoing dependencies of a TypeScript file you could use this:
   ```